teamyellowfish/join-our-team/questions.md

           1. Should be able to add and edit the designations with active/inactive status with proper validations using Ajax form submission.
           2. List page should show the Designation title and status.
        3. Page to manage Users.
-          1. Should be able to add and edit users with Name, Email, Contact Number, Alternative Contact Number, Address, Designation, Active/Inactive status using Ajax form submission.
+          1. Should be able to add and edit users with Name, Email, Contact Number, Alternative Contact Number, Address, Designation and Active/Inactive status using Ajax form submission.
           2. List the users in alphabetical order.
           3. Provide filters in the **Users** list without reloading the entire page based on:-
              1. Designations
              2. User statuses
-          4. Refer [Features section](#features-for-the-erp-system) for other details.
+          4. Refer [Features section](#features-of-the-erp-system) for other details.

-    2. Option 2 - __Create a URL shortener using Laravel__
+    2. Option 2 - __Create a URL shortener__
        1. Refer [Bitly](https://bitly.com).
        2. Add 1 snapshot card in the dashboard to show the total URL count.
        3. Page to view all URLs shortened with the add form on top to shorten new URLs.